alecheckert/dpsp/README.md

 ## Where can I get a description of the parameters for `dpsp`?

 In the future, under the `docs` folder of this repo.
-For now, in the docstring to `dp.dpsp.py`.
+For now, in the docstring to the `dp.dpsp` function.

 The magic sauce here is `branch_prob`, which - if you're familiar with Dirichlet processes - indirectly sets the concentration